socal760/neighborhoods/README.md

 The first thing to do when making changes to a project, is to create a new branch.
 What **is** a branch anyway?

-Since your other terminal is busy serving our local website
+Since your other terminal is busy serving our website, you'll need a new one.
+Open another terminal and go to our project directory.

 ```
+cd ~/GitHub/neighborhoods
 git checkout -b echo-park-lake-haiku
 ```

+Then open your text editor and use it to open the `haiku.csv` file in our project directory.

+Then come up with a haiku.

+**This is the hard part.** Traditional Japanese Haiku are "short poems about a fleeting moment in nature" with no specific syllabic constraints.
+Less traditionaly, American haiku's tend to follow a rigid three line "5-7-5" syllable format.
+Don't fret too much.
+Any issues with your haiku will be addressed in our forthcoming rigourous *haiku pull request* process.

-Then open the haiku.csv file in your favorite text editor and add your haiku in a similar format to the others.
+Once you've come up with a haiku, enter it into the haiku.csv in a similar format to the existing haiku.

 ```
 github,haiku,latitude,longitude
 "michaelkirk","Illicit lotus<br />Chili mango, jicama<br />This lake has secrets.",34.073,-118.261
 ```

-Make sure to put your haiku in quotes, and separate the lines with a `<br />` html tag.
+**Note** put your haiku in quotes, and separate the lines with a `<br />` html tag.

 ### Commit